 I’m going to show how you can create compelling Power BI dashboards and reports that give you high quality insights.
+You may watch the full video of this tutorial at the bottom of this blog.

 There are a lot of individual techniques that you can use in creating great Power BI dashboards, but for now, I just want to focus on an overall technique.
 This is a technique that I have used in the Enterprise DNA Learning Summit.